xxfoundation/elixxir-docs/end_to_end.md

 we don't want our end to end message ciphertexts leaking any bits of information that helps an adversary distinguish some kind of metadata.

+Unlike common encrypted chat applications, here we cannot afford to exchange new keys with every message since the DH and SIDH keys take up most of the available payload in a cMix message.
+Therefore keys are exchanged less frequently than every message.

 ## Cryptographic primitives

+* ChaCha20: Length is 256 bits.
+Used for encrypting message payloads.
+* Blake2b: Length is 256 bits.
+Used as part of key generation, key expansion, identity generation, and identification codes.
+Used to combine Diffie–Helman and SIDH keys after key integration.
+* HMAC-SHA256: Length is 256 bits.
+Message HMACs.
+* Diffie–Helmen: Length is 3072 bits.
+Discrete log-based component of key negotiation.
+* SIDH: Length is 3024 bits.
+Quantum resistant component of key negotiation.

 ## Protocol Descriptions